Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 For Those Who Have a Choice

-Disclaimers all aside, though, I plead to those who are in the position of considering divorce, to consider the cost.
+Disclaimers aside, though, I plead to those who are in the position of considering divorce to consider the cost.
 It is a huge decision and not one to take lightly.
 Few, if any, escape unscathed.
-In fact, it was my husband who gave me the idea to write this article.
-We are now happily married but it has been a hard road for both of us to get here.
+In fact, it was my current husband who gave me the idea to write this article.
+We are happily married, but it has been a hard road for both of us to get here.
 His kids still live with the reality of it, and so do we.
-My husband wanted people to know how hard divorce is.
-So I share the credit for this story with him.
-We are still both affected by divorce to this day.
-What I planned to be one article turned into three, because the subject is so vast.
-Thanks for reading along, and take care.
+My husband wanted people to know how hard divorce is, so I share the credit for this story with him.

 Before you divorce, be sure to consider the consequences, because they are serious.